"What is man that he should be mindful of

 final form of consciousness..., since it requires an act of

-reflection that is not implicit in the idea of completion.
+reflection that is not implicit in the idea of its temporal completion

 characterized as a process -- or the direct result thereof.